-2019 is still waiting for it's heatwave and we're hopeful for an absolute blinder of a summer like last year!
-All the sunshine has really encourages Brits out to play, and we need to make sure our outdoor spaces are playtime ready.
-We get our faces in the sun, we commit to eating alfresco and most of all we panic, because we don't know how long the sunshine will stick around.
+During 2019 we had an absolute blinder of a summer!
+All the sunshine really encouraged Brits out to play, and we needed to make sure our outdoor spaces were playtime ready.
+We get our faces in the sun, we commit to eating alfresco and most of all we panic because we don't know how long the sunshine will stick around.

 Are you prepared to host the first BBQ of the year?
 Is relaxing in your garden actually not relaxing at all?
 And have you suddenly realised just how tired your 2002 rattan furniture set looks?
 Can you see more weeds than flowers?
 Thought so.
 We don't want you to be caught out and as a result, we've pulled together some of 2019's top garden trends so you're prepped and prepared for BBQ season.